MicrosoftLearning/PL-7001-Create-and-manage-canvas-apps-with-Power-Apps/Instructions/Labs/LAB[PL-7001]_M07L01_Manage.md

 # Practice Lab 7 – Manage canvas apps

-In this module you will manage your canvas app.
+In this lab you will manage your canvas app.

 ## What you will learn